 Whiteface proceeded through a series of expansions.
 The first major expansion in 1966 brought the mountain’s vertical to over 3,200 feet.
 A second expansion — costing $14.5 million — further prepared Whiteface for the 1980 Winter Olympics.
 In 1980 Lake Placid hosted the Olympic Winter Games with Whiteface as the alpine skiing venue.
 The mountain featured the downhill, giant slalom, and slalom alpine ski events.
 The following year, the Olympic Regional Development Authority (ORDA) was established to manage the venues of the Olympic Games, including Whiteface Mountain, and took over the management of Gore Mountain three years later.

-In 1987 another constitutional amendment allowed trail widening and mileage limit increases at all three state owned mountains.
+In 1987 another constitutional amendment allowed trail widening and mileage limit increases at all three of New York’s state owned mountains.
 Under ORDA from 1998 to 2008 more than $26 million was spent on expansion and improvements.

 During these years, Whiteface became a training venue for ski racing and hosted US National and World Cup competitions.
 Nearly 75 years later, the legacy of the 1938 racing trail on Little Whiteface continues to grow.
 The mountain remains an Olympic Training Site and hosts major ski events including the U.S. Alpine Championships.